-Yes ~ you can visit John C. Campbell Folk School most anytime during daylight hours and freely wander the grounds, sticking your nose into open studios during classes as long as you make your visit brief and whispery.
-Pick up a map of the school and the class schedule for that week at the Craft Shop (hours: 8 a.m. to 5 p.m.) or at the main office in Keith House.
+A visit to John C. Campbell Folk School is a must when you visit Brasstown.
+As of November 2, 2020, the school is temporarily closed due to the spread of COVID-19 but the leadership hopes to reopen on May 2, 2021.
+Always check their website before visiting.
+When they are open, you can pick up a map of the school and the class schedule for that week at the Craft Shop (hours: 8 a.m. to 5 p.m.) or at the main office in Keith House.
 Then follow old, carved paths under oaks and poplars across the hilltop to studios for book arts and drawing, clay work, woodcarving and blacksmithing, to name only a few.

 The History Center, in addition to holding treasures like the photography of Doris Ulmann, displays pieces from a rich timeline that began in 1925 with the arrival of Olive Dame Campbell and Marguerite Butler.
 The exhibition is of Smithsonian quality.
 Winding up at the Gift Shop may be your best exit strategy.
 Under one roof, you’ll find some of the most exquisite craftwork in the Southeastern United States, including woven goods, carved figures, furniture and soulful ceramic pieces.